Joshfairhead/Obsidian/Trancendental/Evergreen Seeds/The Power to Believe.md

 	- It might be said that memes are a form of diagrammatic reasoning; general memes have greater `extensionality` while specific memes have greater `intensionality`.
 These symbols and spells cover breath and depth of the audience.
 The in/out group boundaries.
 	- Assuming existance is a case of "I meme, therefore I am" and they are but another form of communication. then we can ask the significance of its message?
 Is it genuinly bringing joy to the world?
 Is it positive sum?

 	- In the digital landscape, algorythm and network structure denotes replication affordances (aka audience).

 - If we accept this as sourcery, what can Open Sourcery look like?[[Open Magick]] [[The Society of the Spectacle]]

-- How can memes be used with measure and appropriation?